mobile app bar

 Dirk Nowitzki, Dallas Mavericks Legend

 Dirk may have been loyal to Dallas, but that didn’t stop other teams from trying to pry him away.
-He once famously turned down four years and $97 million from the Lakers and Rockets near the tail end of his career, opting instead to stay in Dallas for three years and $25 million.
+And he famously turned down a 4-year, $97 million deal from both the LA Lakers and the Houston Rockets in 2014, opting instead to stay in Dallas for a 3-year, $25 million one.

-The statue’s inscription, “Loyalty never fades away,” not only perfectly captures the shared love between Dirk and Mavs fans, it’s the rare case of a pun that actually slaps, as the kids would say.
+The statue’s inscription, “Loyalty never fades away”, not only perfectly captures the shared love between Dirk and Mavs fans, but it’s the rare case of a pun that actually slaps, as the kids would say.

-The question of franchise loyalty is also going to be at the forefront when it comes to Giannis Antetokounmpo.
-The Greek Freak has spent his entire career in Milwaukee, but after their third first-round playoff exit in a row, ESPN’s Shams Charania reported that Giannis is finally open to exploring the possibility of playing elsewhere.
+The question of franchise loyalty is also going to be at the forefront when it comes to Giannis Antetokounmpo, who has spent his entire career in Milwaukee.
+But after their third first-round playoff exit in a row, ESPN’s Shams Charania reports that Giannis is finally open to exploring the possibility of playing elsewhere.

 Maybe it will be in Dallas, as Dirk’s old team can now use the No. 1 pick as the centerpiece of a trade for the international superstar.
-Whether it’s Giannis, Cooper Flagg or someone else who joins the team next year, they’ll have a lot of work to do to catch Dirk’s legacy.
+Whether it’s Giannis, Cooper Flagg, or someone else who joins the team next year, they’ll have a lot of work to do to match Dirk’s legacy.

 Post Edited By:Jodi Whisenhunt